 Macs called Mac Pro are desktop workstations for very performance-hungry tasks like editing 4K 60 FPS videos or even virtual reality.
 Macs Pro were modular machines.
-Modular means, that you can replace hardware, like processor, graphics card or motherboard etc – yea, even on Mac.
+Modular means, that you can replace hardware, like processor, graphics card or motherboard etc – yea, even on a Mac.
 But later in 2013, a Trashcan appeared.
-A black Mac Pro almost without options to upgrade hardware, except RAM, so you rely on Thunderbolt 2 ports to connect hardware like external GPU.
-It was beast at time of introduction, but by lack of the modularity and HW upgrades from Apple, Mac Pro became just ordinary computer, but selling at similar price as in 2013.
+A black Mac Pro was almost without options to upgrade hardware, except RAM, so you have to rely on Thunderbolt 2 ports to connect hardware like external GPU.
+It was a beast at the time of introduction, but by lack of the modularity and HW upgrades from Apple, Mac Pro became just ordinary computer, but selling at similar price as in 2013.
 It even does not meet optimum performance for VR headsets like Oculus Rift and that was reason why company behind Oculus Rift stopped developing VR for Mac.

 The only way to enjoy VR on your Mac is to own high-end 2017 5K iMac or iMac Pro.
-Some older Macs – I know it won’t be for VR gaming – are capable of rendering virtual reality, like my iMac Retina 5K with AMD Radeon R9 M395X 4 GB graphics card, which is by SteamVR test VR-capable at medium fidelity of rendering VR (Note: it was tested on Windows 10 running on iMac Retina 5K Late 2015 with AMD Radeon R9 M395X GPU, because SteamVR Performance Test for Mac does not exist), so I can edit 360° videos and enjoy them using VR headset.
+Some older Macs – I know it won’t be for VR gaming – are capable of rendering virtual reality, like my iMac Retina 5K with AMD Radeon R9 M395X 4 GB graphics card, which is by SteamVR test ranked as VR-capable at medium fidelity of rendering VR (Note: it was tested on Windows 10 running on iMac Retina 5K Late 2015 with AMD Radeon R9 M395X GPU, because SteamVR Performance Test for Mac does not exist), so I can edit 360° videos and enjoy them using VR headset.
 If you are a professional editor, the only way to do with VR on Macs is to get iMac Pro.
 But one problem: although iMac Pro is nice piece of hardware, it is not modular.
-You won’t upgrade CPU or GPU by faster models, you have to buy a new device.
+You won’t upgrade CPU or GPU by faster models, you have to buy a whole new device.
 Or to use Thunderbolt 3 ports to add additional hardware like external GPU, which is officially supported by Apple in macOS High Sierra, even with Metal 2 support.

 If you are a tinker and you own 2012 Mac Pro, which is modular, you can replace stock GPU by some other supported ones, like nVidia GTX 1080 and optionally, if needed, other hardware, like CPU, so you can enjoy VR on your Mac Pro.
 Just note, that it won’t support some features like Metal 2.
-I have read about one tinker who added nVidia Titan X to 2013 Mac Pro via Thunderbolt port, but is unsure how much performance is possible to gain due to HW limits of Mac Pro (I’m mainly pointing at Thunderbolt 2 ports) and I’m not sure about stability.
+I have read about one tinker who added nVidia Titan X to 2013 Mac Pro via Thunderbolt port, but it’s unsure how much performance is possible to gain due to HW limits of Mac Pro (I’m mainly pointing at Thunderbolt 2 ports) and I’m not sure about stability.
 And again, no Metal 2 support for GPU.